Issue 1-20, 2021

 KEYWORDS: agraphia, aphasia, functional communication, writing strategies, syntax errors

-Acknowledgments: The study had no sponsorship
+FUNDING: The study had no sponsorship

-Conflict of interest:: The authors declare no apparent or potential conflicts of interest related to the publication of this article
+CONFLICT OF INTEREST: The authors declare no apparent or potential conflicts of interest related to the publication of this article

-For citation: Ivanova E.G., Skvortsov А.А., Mikadze Yu.V.
+FOR CITATION: Ivanova E.G., Skvortsov А.А., Mikadze Yu.V.
 Efferent Motor or Sensory Agraphia Errors as a Manifestation of Functional Strategies for Writing Activities.
 Bulletin of Rehabilitation Medicine.
 2021; 20(1): 51-59. https://doi.org/10.38025/2078-1962-2021-20-1-51-59

-For correspondence: Elena G. Ivanova, e-mail: ekozintseva@gmail.com
+Elena G. Ivanova, e-mail: ekozintseva@gmail.com

 References: